 We will focus mainly on the PF/PR relationship since this is the crucial relation for giving history a determinate structure.
-We will explore the problem of the "superstructure" more systematically when we engage the study of the state and ideology in the second half of the course.
+We have already talked about the problem of the "superstructure" when we examined the the state and ideology.

-IV.
-TECHNOLOGICAL DETERMINISM IN THE GENERAL THEORY OF HISTORY
+V. TECHNOLOGICAL DETERMINISM IN THE GENERAL THEORY OF HISTORY